 “I just have.”

 And then I hang up.
 And I’m smiling, I’ve been wanting to say that for so fucking long, I just hadn’t realized how much until now.
-I mean, OK, I’m now jobless and broke, thanks to this weekend, it’s not the cheapest of festivals, but it’s worth every fucking krone I’ve shelled out for what’ll be my fifth time now.
-But I’ll deal with that when I get back.
-Right now, I’m heading to one of the biggest parties in Europe, and I’m going to have the time of my fucking life.
+I mean, OK, I’m now jobless and broke, thanks to this weekend, it’s not the cheapest of festivals, but it’s worth every fucking krona I’ve shelled out for what’ll be my fifth time now.
+And all this crap?
+It can wait until Monday because, right now, I’m heading to one of the biggest parties in Europe, and I’m going to have the time of my fucking life.
 Shit can wait.
 It can all fucking wait…

 Heidi doesn’t think she’s beautiful, but she is.
-To me she is, to everyone, she’s beautiful.
-Inside and out, and I love her just as much now as I did the very first second I set eyes on her five years ago.
-It hadn’t been hard to spot her, to be honest, even in a crowd of over twenty thousand people, hoisted up onto the shoulders of some guy, her blonde hair hanging in glitter-decorated braids, her neon-pink T-shirt difficult to miss as she’d waved her German flag high in the air, it’s a moment I’ll never forget.
+To me she is, to everyone, she’s beautiful, inside and out, and I love her just as much now as I did the very first second I set eyes on her five years ago.
+She hadn’t been easy to miss, to be honest, even in a room full of thousands of people.
+Hoisted up onto the shoulders of some guy, her blonde hair hanging in glitter-decorated braids, her neon-pink T-shirt shimmering under the lights as she’d waved her German flag high in the air, it’s a moment I’ll never forget.
 Yves Vandale was playing a surprise set at the Steel River Stage, and the energy, man, it’d been off the scale!
 But my eyes kept going back to her.
 To Heidi.

-That’s where we met – at Ethergy, about ten minutes after that set had finished.
+That’s where we met – at Ethergy, about ten minutes after Yves Vandale’s set had finished.
 When I found out that the guy whose shoulders she’d been hoisted up onto, he was just some random stranger, nobody she knew.
 She was there with her cousin and two friends.
 I was there with my brother and three of our mates.
 By the end of that day our two groups had become one, and we’d all spent the rest of the festival together.
 That’s why Ethergy means so much to me.
 To us.
 We’ve been going every year since, as a couple.
 We met there.
 We fell in love there.
-And this year I plan to propose to Heidi there, in the very spot I first talked to her, down by the river that runs alongside the Steel River Stage.
+And this year I plan to propose to Heidi there, in the very spot I first talked to her, next to the tree with the hanging branches and the flowers around the base of the trunk, down by the river that runs alongside the Steel River Stage.

-Flipping open the small burgundy box I gently touch the simple diamond engagement ring I bought in Frankfurt last week.
-But this proposal, it isn’t a spur-of-the-moment decision, I’ve been wanting to do it for a long time.
+Flipping open the small burgundy box I gently touch the simple solitaire diamond engagement ring I bought in Frankfurt last week, during my lunch break.
+And it wasn’t cheap, but I can afford to spoil her, thanks to a recent promotion at work.
+And this proposal, it isn’t a spur-of-the-moment decision, I’ve been wanting to do it for a long time.
 Heidi’s my world, I can’t imagine a life without her in it now, and to propose to her in the place that brought us together; a place where we’ve created memories, made plans, had some of the best times… I’m nervous as hell, but I know we were meant to be together.
 Besides, we’re already celebrating.
-Heidi’s just been offered her dream job – assistant picture editor for Flair magazine, one of the biggest fashion magazines in the world!
-So much is going right for us now, we’ve even – finally – managed to save enough money to start looking for a place of our own, so we can move in together.
+Two days ago Heidi was interviewed for the post of assistant picture editor for Flair magazine, one of the biggest fashion magazines in the world!
+An interview that she felt went like a dream, and next week we’ll find out whether she’s got the job or not, but she tells me the signs are all positive.
+We’re optimistic.
+So much is going right for us at the moment, I think this is our time.
+My promotion, Heidi’s interview, and we’ve finally managed to save enough money to start looking for a place of our own, so we can move in together.
 It’s been a long time coming, but living with our parents a little longer than we’d intended to, it’s been worth it.
 Now we can start planning the rest of our life together; start planning our wedding.
 Fingers crossed.
+I just need her to say yes.

-Closing the box, I slip it carefully into my case, between a pile of clothes, I want to keep it safe.
-Have we talked about marriage?
-Not really, no. But I know she feels the same way about me as I do her, we love each other.
-And like me, she knows what a very special place Ethergy can be.
+Closing the box I slip it carefully into my case, between a pile of clothes, I want to keep it safe.
+Have we ever talked about marriage?
+No, not really.
+But I know she feels the same way about me as I do about her, we love each other.
+And, like me, she knows what a very special place Ethergy can be.
 Emotional.
 Exciting.
 Powerful.
 It’s way more than just another music festival.
 Way, way more…

 “It’s an amazing opportunity for you, Heidi.”